Childbirth Care Frequently Asked Questions

 Q: When do I sign up for classes?

-A: During your fourth or fifth month of pregnancy.
+A: During your fourth or fifth month of pregnancy is ideal, but if you’re further along that’s okay too.

 Q: Does my insurance cover classes?

-A: Many insurance companies will cover Childbirth Class and Breastfeeding class.
+A: Many insurance companies will cover Childbirth Class, Breastfeeding Class, and Newborn Care Class.
 Check with your insurance provider.
-It may be helpful to provide them with the diagnostic code of S 9442 and/or procedure code of V 221.
+They may ask for a diagnostic or procedure code:

 Q: How do I sign up for a class?